 The principal metal raw materials used by the group's businesses are steel scrap and various alloys.
-The most important alloy raw material inputs are premium graphite, magnesium ferrosilicon, nickel and molybdenum.
+The most important alloy raw material inputs are premium graphite, magnesium ferro-silicon, copper, nickel and molybdenum.
 Wherever possible, prices and quantities (except steel) are secured through long-term agreements with suppliers.
 In general, the risk of price inflation of these materials resides with the group's customers through price adjustment clauses.
-The group is exposed to price level changes in copper and molybdenum, which have seen dramatic increases in recent years.
-Where possible, the group seeks to mitigate the financial impact through the application of surcharges, although the success of this approach varies by customer.
-Energy contracts are locked in for at least twelve months, although renegotiation risks remain at contract maturity dates but again this is mitigated through the application of surcharges.
-However, energy contracts relate to specified usage and if not obtained can result in penalties.
+Energy contracts are locked in for at least twelve months, although renegotiation risks remain at contract maturity dates but again this is mitigated through the application of price adjustment clauses.